2021 4WD Sprinter High Roof Weekender for 4 FOR SALE. $130k

 Van is gutted so first thing is to add a fan, solar gland (so wiring can be done) and add roof rails so that we can add the roof rack later.
 The rails are needed for any roof mods like roof rack, awning, solar bars, load bars, side ladders....must have.
 We used MB OEM rails, they are superior in quality to aftermarket ones.

+Maxx Air Fan Deluxe.
 600 square feet of air a minute, can be open when raining or driving, automated temperature control and easy to replace if broken.
-MaXX Air Fan Deluxe.
-7500k
+You have to have aux power to run these to avoid draining your starter battery.
+Its no fun getting stuck with a dead starter battery.

 Solar roof gland and fan shroud mount and sealant done.
 If you are doing wiring and your van is gutted, do yourself a favor at least pre-wire your van for solar.
 You will want want solar to help charge those auxiliary batteries along with your alternator.
 A lot of van's built don't set up alternator charging.
 A huge mistake done mostly out of cutting corners and costs.
 We have to do this now so when we put the Aluminess Rack on later we can easily plug in the solar.